astrotars/stream-flutter-encrypted-chat/README.md

 ![](images/final.png)

 And we're done!
-We have full end-to-end encryption using Stream and Virgil.
+We have full end-to-end encryption using Stream and Virgil in Flutter.